barumau/pandunia/engli/engli-pandunia.md

 suffering : paxia
 suffix for a fundamental unit in linguistics : -em
 suffix for adjectives : -i
-suffix for areas : -ia
 suffix for derived nouns : -e
-suffix for doer : -er
-suffix for ideologies and religions : -istia
 suffix for place of doing : -eria
-suffix for the supporter of an idea : -iste
 suffix for verbs with OVS word order : -u
 sugar : sukar
 sugar-apple (sweetsop) : ate